Magnesite, White Meaning and Properties

 White Magnesite History

-Believed to be discovered in 1808, magnesite was named for its composition of mostly magnesium.
+Believed to have been discovered in 1808, magnesite was named for its composition of mostly magnesium.

-White magnesite is known for its calming properties, helping to improve creative visualization and imagination.
-It is also commonly believed to bring deep peace and silent relaxation during meditation, stimulate passion in the heart and help strengthen bones and teeth.
-White magnesite is said to open the heart chakra, bringing a sense of personal happiness and love for oneself, therefore increasing self-esteem.
+White magnesite is known for its purported calming properties, helping to improve creative visualization and imagination.
+White magnesite meaning is associated with deep peace and silent relaxation during meditation, stimulating passion in the heart and helping strengthen bones and teeth.
+White magnesite is said to open the heart chakra, bringing a sense of personal happiness and love for oneself, with white magnesite meaning being linked to increasing self-esteem.

 Magnesite ranges from translucent to opaque with variable amounts of carbonates, oxides, silicates of iron, calcium, manganese and aluminum that give it a milky appearance.
 Major deposits of white magnesite can be found in Austria, Italy, Poland and the state of Nevada.